ChilliCream/graphql-workshop/docs/6-adding-complex-filter-capabilities.md

 ![Filter Middleware Flow](images/20-middleware-flow.png)

-1. Add a reference to the NuGet package package `HotChocolate.Types.Filters` version `11.0.0-preview.148`.

-   1. `dotnet add GraphQL package HotChocolate.Types.Filters --version 11.0.0-preview.148`

-1. Add a reference to the NuGet package package `HotChocolate.Types.Sorting` version `11.0.0-preview.148`.
+1. Add a reference to the NuGet package package `HotChocolate.Data` version `11.0.0-preview.148`.

-   1. `dotnet add GraphQL package HotChocolate.Types.Sorting --version 11.0.0-preview.148`
+   1. `dotnet add GraphQL package HotChocolate.Data --version 11.0.0-preview.148`

 1. Head over to the `SessionQueries.cs` which is located in the `Sessions` directory.